July 9, 2020 Enforcement Committee Meeting

 - Future Agenda Items

 Speaker Sign-Up and Time Limits..
 Please note that during the current State of Emergency in California, we are conducting meetings solely via livestreaming.
 There is no physical location.
 If you would like to comment on an item scheduled for a public hearing, you may do so in one of three ways.
 You may email comments in advance to public comment.
 You may also provide comments by telephone during the public comment portion of the meeting.
 In addition, for speakers participating via web, you may provide comments via web.

 If you are participating via web, please go to meeting mentioned above on your internet enabled device You will be asked to raise your hand using the “raise your hand” button and speak when called upon.
-You may also participate by telephone by calling the numbers listed below, and, following the comments by web participants, telephone participants will also be called upon and can unmute their line by pressing *9.
+You may also participate by telephone by calling the numbers listed above, and when the chair asks for comments from the public phoning in, select *9 to raise your hand and when you are called upon, select *6 to unmute your phone.
 Each speaker will be limited to a maximum of three minutes.
 We ask that everyone use the mute button when not speaking.
 It is also important that you not put your phone on hold.
 Any speakers who exceed the time limits or interfere with the meeting may be muted by the Chair.
 You are encouraged to submit written comments of any length before the meeting.

 Questions and Staff Reports.
 If you have any questions concerning an item on the agenda or would like to receive a staff report related to the item, please contact the staff member whose name and direct phone number are indicated in parenthesis at the end of the agenda item.